 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 As parents, we often fret about whether our children are “getting enough” or getting the right types of food.
 We worry about their consumption of junk food and also fret about how to pave the way for a healthy body image.
 It can all be a minefield!
-Here are the 4 best things to do as a parent to encourage healthy eating habits for your child:

 #1.
 Tell them the truth about food